Luscious creamy pumpkin spiced cheesecake with mini chocolate chips and a chocolate cookie wafer crust, create the BEST Fall Dessert!

 First Tip: You need a good 9 inch springform pan!
 Most cheesecakes are 9 inches and every baker/cook should have at least one really nice springform pan.

-Second Tip: You want to cover your springform pan with alumin foil because we are going to bake this using the “water bath” method.
-This will prevent huge “fault line cracks” through the middle of your cheesecake.
-Take two sheets of foil and lay one on top of the other.
-Then fold a seam about 1/2 inch wide, along the length of one edge.
+The easiest way I’ve found to do this is to take two sheets of foil, laying one on top of the other.
+Fold a seam about 1/2 inch wide, along the length of one edge.
 Fold it over 3–4 times.
-This will create a large piece of foil, that will be leak proof, to wrap around the pan.
+This will create a large piece of foil, that will be leakproof, to wrap around the pan.

-Next open up the foil and lay flat.
+Next open the foil and lay flat.
 Place your springform pan in the center, on top of the fold.
 Just like in the picture below.

 Wrap the foil around the outer edge of your springform pan.
-This will create a barrier between your pan and the water it will be sitting in so that you don’t end up with a soggy crust.
+This will create a barrier between your pan, and the water it will be sitting in, so that you don’t end up with a soggy crust.
 Ain’t nobody got time for soggy crusts!

 It will take two rows of a regular package of Oreo’s to make this crust.
 (The third row is to eat while scraping the other two rows!
 I got ya covered!
 Wink-wink) Crush them, add the butter, blend well.

-Place the buttered Oreo crumbs into your spring form pan.
+Place the buttered Oreo crumbs into your springform pan.
 Spread the crumbs evenly over the bottom of the pan and towards the rim.

 For years, I tried pushing the crust crumbs up the edge only to have them stick to my fingers or come crumbling down.
 Then one day when I had the idea to use a cup!
 Any type of smooth bottomed cup or jar will do.
 Gently push the crumbs up the edge of the pan.
 It works great!

 That is it!
 We are done with the crust.
 Just set the pan in the refrigerator until we are ready to bake the cheesecake.

 In a large bowl, beat cream cheese, pumpkin, sugar, flour, cinnamon, ginger and cloves until smooth.
-Add in the eggs one at a time.
+Add the eggs one at a time.
 Continue to beat until well blended.